OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 ## Step 1: Prepare the subword model - BPE with pyonmttok

-This snippet will train a bpe of 40000 symbols on the train dataset.
-The bpe model will be stored in *subwords.bpe* and the train/valid/test sets will be tokenized and saved.
+This snippet will train a bpe of 40000 symbols on the training dataset using pyonmttok.
+The bpe model will be stored in `subwords.bpe` and the train/valid/test sets will be tokenized and saved.

 The tokenized files won't be used for training.
-Indeed, dynamic iteration over the training dataset allows on the fly tokenization using transforms (see step 2).
+Indeed, dynamic iteration over the training dataset enables on the fly tokenization using transforms (see step 2).

 ```python
 import pyonmttok